debpal/BharatFinTrack/docs/introduction.rst

 * `Nifty Indices <https://www.niftyindices.com/>`_

     - Provides access to the characteristics of NSE equity indices.
-    - Fetches updated values of prices (excluding dividend reinvestment) and Total Return Index (TRI) for all NSE equity indices.
+    - Facilitates downloading and updating daily TRI data for all NSE equity indices.
-    - Facilitates downloading TRI data for all NSE equity indices between the specified start and end dates, inclusive.
+    - Fetches closing values of prices (excluding dividend reinvestment) and Total Return Index (TRI) for all NSE equity indices.

 * Analysis